Craigieburn Forest Park extends

 the bush-line.
 Tell someone of your intended

 route and expected time out and make sure you follow the Outdoor Safety Code.
-Note there is no cellphone coverage in the Castle Hill Basin area although there
+There is cellphone coverage in the Castle Hill Basin area (although it can be patchy within the bush of the Craigieburn Forest Park).

 Visitors to the park might see these naturally